maddieportrey/my386blog/_posts/2023-02-28-bookreview.md

 6. At the theater
    - Why is public restroom space allocated 50/50?
 Women take 2.3 times longer, go more often, and often have children with them.
 In the developing world, the lack of public toilets means more than an inconvenience -- it causes health problems and puts women in danger.
 The UN says one in three women lack access to safe toilets.
 The typical Mumbai slum has six bathrooms for 8,000 women.

-(written with the help of ChatGPT)
+(written with the assistance of ChatGPT)